Science Graduate - Trainee Teacher | Essex, South East

 - Right to work in the UK full-time

 - Ideally has prior experience with pupils (voluntary or paid work)

-If you want to teach Science in an exciting, interactive environment, we want to hear from you.
+If you want to be a part of this remarkable approach to science teaching, we want to hear from you.

 Apply for this Trainee Science Teacher opportunity by sending your CV to Edmund Young at the National College of Education today.

 The National College of Education are committed to safeguarding and promoting the welfare of children and young people.
 Therefore, all applicants will be subject to our stringent vetting procedures, which include an enhanced DBS, full work history, references, and a consultation interview.